mozilla/fxa/packages/fxa-auth-server/docs/api.md

 to this url.
 This endpoint will then redirect to the appropriate content-server page.

+#### Request Parameters

+- `client_id`: The id returned from client registration.
+- `state`: A value that will be returned to the client as-is upon redirection, so that clients can verify the redirect is authentic.
+- `redirect_uri`: Optional.
+If supplied, a string URL of where to redirect afterwards.
+Must match URL from registration.
+- `scope`: Optional.
+A string-separated list of scopes that the user has authorized.
+This could be pruned by the user at the confirmation dialog.
+- `action`: Optional.
+If provided, should be either `signup` or `signin`.
+Send to improve user experience, based on whether they clicked on a Sign In or Sign Up button.

 ### POST /v1/authorization

 This endpoint should be used by the fxa-content-server, requesting that